saucelabs/sauce-school/codelabs/Drafts/Module4_SeleniumPython.md

 ### Download GeckoDriver
 You may recall tin the beginning, you had to check which version of Chrome you were running on your local machine, then download the appropriate driver.
 You should do the same with

-### Update the Config File

-The config file is an important part of any test suite.
-This file will specify things for your tests like what web address you test uses to perform the test, what browser it uses, and later on, will store methods for logging into the Sauce Labs grid, as well as instructions as to which environment you should run your tests in.

 If necessary, [download an install Firefox] (https://github.com/mozilla/geckodriver/releases) web browser on your machine.
 Once you have it installed, you can check the version by clicking on the menu at the top **> Help > Troubleshooting Information** and check the version of your browser.

 <img src="assets/4.04O.png" alt="config.py" width="550"/>